skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ## Myth #1

 > The encoding of the Java file decides how the data that are written
-> by this Java component is written to the database.
+> by this Java component are written to the database.

 ---